dankuck/dankuck.github.io/_posts/2019-05-08-terrorism-hill-valley-bttf.md

 page_img_height: 853
 page_img_desc: ""
 no_ad: 1
 sample_content: The terrorist cell met with Manhattan Project physicist Emmett Brown.
-Bureau files show that Brown is the only scientist in Hill Valley with nuclear experience (see reference 1).
+FBI files show that Brown is the only scientist in Hill Valley with nuclear experience (see reference 1).
 draft:
 ---